 You want to show up fully in your life and you are seeking a new perspective.

-Join us for a 2-session introduction to Rising Strong™ for Health, an experiential program based on Brené Brown’s research on vulnerability, courage, shame, and worthiness.
+Join us for a weekend introduction to Rising Strong™ for Health, an experiential program based on Brené Brown’s research on vulnerability, courage, shame, and worthiness.

-Through education (including videos from Brené Brown), discussion, creative exercises, and connecting with others who understand the challenges of living with an ongoing health condition, together we will explore:
+Through education (including videos from Brené Brown), discussion, creative exercises, and connecting with others who are seeking new perspective in their lives, together we will explore:

 - The reckoning, rumble and revolution of the Rising Strong™ process for overcoming mistakes and downfalls